Lorena Hickok: In the Roosevelt administration

 Early in the Roosevelt administration, Hickok is credited with pushing Eleanor to write her own newspaper column, "My Day", and to hold weekly press conferences specifically for female journalists.
 Hickok found it difficult to objectively cover the Roosevelts herself, however, and once suppressed a story at Eleanor's request.
 The declining quality of her reporting soon caused her to receive a pay cut.
-Despite her worries about leaving the career on which she had built her identity, Hickok quit the AP at Eleanor's urging in mid-1933.
-Eleanor then helped Hickok obtain the position as a Chief Investigator for Harry Hopkins' Federal Emergency Relief Administration (FERA), where she conducted fact-finding missions.
-In June 1933, she resigned from the Associated Press and then spent the next month on vacation with Eleanor Roosevelt in New England and in the Atlantic provinces of Canada.
-In July 1933, Hopkins told Hickok: "What I want to you is to go around the country and look this thing over.
+Despite her worries about leaving the career on which she had built her identity, Hickok resigned from the Associated Press at Eleanor's urging in June 1933.
+They spent the next month on vacation in New England and in the Atlantic provinces of Canada.

+With support from Eleanor, Hickok obtained the position as a Chief Investigator for Harry Hopkins' Federal Emergency Relief Administration (FERA), where she conducted fact-finding missions.
+Hopkins told Hickok: "What I want to you is to go around the country and look this thing over.
 I don't want statistics from you.
 I don't want the social worker angle.
 I just want your own reaction, as an ordinary citizen".
-Hickok traveled in a car that Eleanor had brought her which she named Bluette, heading first for the coal-mining districts of western Pennsylvania to enter the region of Appalachia.
+She traveled in a car that Eleanor had brought her which she named Bluette.

-From West Virginia, she reported about the lives of the coal miners: "Some of them have been starving for eight years.
+She headed first for the region of Appalachia, visiting the coal-mining districts of western Pennsylvania and West Virginia.
+She reported about the lives of the miners: "Some of them have been starving for eight years.
 I was told there are children in West Virginia who never tasted milk!
 I visited one group of 45 blacklisted miners and their families who had been living in tents two years...Most of the women you see in the camps are going without shoes or stockings...It's fairly common to see children entirely naked".
 She reported that the most common causes of death in West Virginia were tuberculosis, asthma, typhoid, diphtheria, pellagra, and malnutrition.
 Many people in West Virginia where she reported "had been living for days on green corn and string beans—and precious little of that.
 At the Continental Hotel in Pineville, I was told that five babies up one of those creeks had died of starvation in the last ten days...Dysentery is so common that nobody says much about it."

 About the people of Appalachia, Hickok wrote that they were patriotic, religious and of "pure Anglo-Saxon stock", and she found them "curiously appealing".
-At the same time she criticized them for their apathy observing that they were willing to accept their fate as what God had intended for them.
-In the summer of 1933, she reported that 62 percent of people in the eastern counties of Kentucky were living on federal relief while another 150,000 people depended upon relief payments from the state government to feed their families.
+At the same time she criticized them for their apathy, observing that they were willing to accept their fate as what God had intended for them.
+In the summer of 1933, she reported that 62 percent of people in the eastern counties of Kentucky were living on federal relief, while another 150,000 people depended upon relief payments from the state government to feed their families.
 On 12 August 1933, the Commonwealth of Kentucky stopped relief payments because of a lack of funds, leading people going to the relief offices to find them closed and then wandering away silently.
 Hickok wrote: "I cannot for the life of me understand why they don't go down and raid the Blue Grass country".